fdev31/weye/doc/source/dev/jsapi.rst

      Display or hide the right panel (with upload form & actions)

+.. function:: get_view(template, item)

+     Returns jQuery element matching `template` using data from `item` object, following the :ref:`object_model`

+     :arg template: The name of the template to use.
+         .. hint::  If the template is not standard, you should load it using `ich.addTemplate(name, mustacheTemplateString) <http://icanhazjs.com/#methods>`_.

 .. class:: ui

     Main UI object, used for navigation logic and state